plateofeggs/logs/README.md

 The goal was to answer these questions in a way that utilizes only single queries to the PostgreSQL database instead of relying on Python to do the heavy lifting.
-It also displays that information in human readable format
+It also displays that information in human readable format.